glowlabs-org/PhaseIRewardsSimulator/rewards-sim/API.md

 ### Description

 This endpoint provides a much more detailed, low-level view of the simulation's internal state.
 It is primarily intended for debugging, diagnostics, and advanced data visualization.
 The response includes the full data structures for competitions, weekly buckets, and the state of each farm within each bucket.
 An alias for this endpoint exists at `/ui/rewards-simulator-detailed`, which is used by the frontend visualizer.

+### Request Body Parameters

+The request body is identical to `/api/rewards-simulator`.
+However, the `outputFarms` field is ignored by this endpoint; the full detailed output is always returned.

 ### Sample Input